Great-West Lifeco (TSE:GWO) Reaches New 1-Year High After Analyst Upgrade

-Great-West Lifeco Inc. (TSE:GWO)’s stock price reached a new 52-week high during trading on Monday after CSFB raised their price target on the stock from C$31.00 to C$35.00.
-The company traded as high as C$36.00 and last traded at C$35.96, with a volume of 241628 shares trading hands.
-The stock had previously closed at C$35.64.
+Great-West Lifeco Inc. (TSE:GWO)’s share price reached a new 52-week high on Monday after BMO Capital Markets raised their price target on the stock from C$36.00 to C$37.00.
+BMO Capital Markets currently has a market perform rating on the stock.
+Great-West Lifeco traded as high as C$36.55 and last traded at C$36.49, with a volume of 61566 shares traded.
+The stock had previously closed at C$36.26.

-A number of other analysts have also recently commented on the stock.
-Credit Suisse Group increased their price target on Great-West Lifeco from C$29.00 to C$31.00 in a report on Friday, January 29th.
-CIBC reaffirmed an “outperform” rating and set a C$36.50 target price on shares of Great-West Lifeco in a research note on Tuesday, April 20th.
-TD Securities restated a “buy” rating and set a C$36.00 price target (down from C$37.00) on shares of Great-West Lifeco in a report on Friday, February 12th.
-Scotiabank raised their price objective on shares of Great-West Lifeco from C$33.00 to C$37.00 in a research report on Thursday, April 29th.
-Finally, National Bank Financial boosted their target price on shares of Great-West Lifeco from C$32.00 to C$33.00 and gave the company a “sector perform” rating in a research report on Friday, February 12th.
-Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and a consensus target price of C$32.60.
+GWO has been the subject of a number of other research reports.
+Credit Suisse Group upped their price objective on shares of Great-West Lifeco from C$29.00 to C$31.00 in a research report on Friday, January 29th.
+National Bank Financial raised their price objective on shares of Great-West Lifeco to C$36.00 and gave the company a “sector perform” rating in a research report on Thursday.
+TD Securities boosted their target price on Great-West Lifeco from C$37.00 to C$39.00 and gave the stock a “buy” rating in a research report on Thursday.
+CIBC raised their price target on Great-West Lifeco from C$36.50 to C$40.00 and gave the company an “outperform” rating in a report on Friday.
+Finally, CSFB lifted their price target on Great-West Lifeco from C$31.00 to C$35.00 in a research note on Friday, April 30th.
+Four research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and an average price target of C$33.95.

-Great-West Lifeco (TSE:GWO) last issued its quarterly earnings data on Wednesday, February 10th.
-The company reported C$0.80 earnings per share for the quarter, beating the consensus estimate of C$0.72 by C$0.08.
-The company had revenue of C$16.86 billion for the quarter.
-On average, sell-side analysts expect that Great-West Lifeco Inc. will post 3.4100003 EPS for the current fiscal year.
+Great-West Lifeco (TSE:GWO) last released its earnings results on Wednesday, February 10th.
+The company reported C$0.80 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.72 by C$0.08.
+The business had revenue of C$16.86 billion for the quarter.
+As a group, analysts predict that Great-West Lifeco Inc. will post 3.4200001 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Wednesday, March 3rd were issued a dividend of $0.438 per share.
-This represents a $1.75 annualized dividend and a yield of 4.90%.
-The ex-dividend date of this dividend was Tuesday, March 2nd.
-Great-West Lifeco’s dividend payout ratio (DPR) is presently 55.23%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Wednesday, June 2nd will be issued a $0.438 dividend.
+The ex-dividend date is Tuesday, June 1st.
+This represents a $1.75 dividend on an annualized basis and a yield of 4.78%.
+Great-West Lifeco’s payout ratio is 55.23%.

 About Great-West Lifeco (TSE:GWO)